-If last-click Attribution is correct, it means that you’re spending money to acquire customers who aren’t converting.
-This can be a problem because most companies want their marketing campaigns to be as cost-effective as possible.
+If last-click Attribution is correct, you’re spending money to acquire customers who aren’t converting.
+This can be a problem because most companies want their marketing campaigns to be as cost-effective.

 The significant metric to consider when it comes to marketing is last-click Attribution.
 With this method, the credit for a conversion goes only to whatever source was used in the last interaction before purchase.

-Attribution is a method of apportioning credit or blame to individuals for their actions and inactions.
+Attribution is a method of apportioning credit or blames to individuals for their actions and inactions.

 Linear Attribution models are not very complex.
-They’re mainly used for marketing, and this is the reason why they’re so simple to understand and use.
+They’re mainly used for marketing, which is why they’re so simple to understand and use.

 Linear Attribution uses a linear function to attribute credit across marketing channels.

-It is essential to ensure that the credit for success is always attributed to the correct people.
-The most common issue is to assume that a single person can be held entirely responsible for success or failure when in reality, most situations are too complex.
+Ensuring that the credit for success is always attributed to the correct people is essential.
+The most common issue is assuming that a single person can be held entirely responsible for success or failure when most situations are too complex.

 This is the process of attributing revenue to a particular period based on an exponential decay curve.

-By using a time-decay attribution system, you can get a more realistic view of your marketing channels.
+Using a time-decay attribution system gives you a more realistic view of your marketing channels.

 Assign credit to the correct marketing channel by analyzing how much business was generated at each touchpoint.

-Using the new Position-Based Attribution, you can see how effective your ads are based on where they appear.
+Using the new Position-Based Attribution, you can see your ads’ effectiveness based on where they appear.

 Many marketers use position-based Attribution to determine how much credit a campaign deserves for conversions.
 This means they look at the ad’s position on a page and whether it appears above or below the fold to decide how much credit should go to each campaign.

 This is a method of online marketing attribution.
-It works by assigning credit to the last touchpoint before conversions, such as an ad click or email.
+It assigns credit to the last touchpoint before conversions, such as an ad click or email.